JosephCrispell/PathogenGenomicsWorkshop/worksheet_02-10-19.md

 > QUESTIONS:<br>
 > 1. Can anyone guess what the nucleotide sequence at the top of the plot is?<br>
-> 2. If we remove this sequence and then remove uninformative sites, how does the alignment change?<br>
+> 2. Could removing uninformative sites have any effect?<br>

 ---

 ## Step 5: Extract the sequence metadata from the IDs

-As you will have seen the sequence labels contain some information about our sequences.
+As you will have seen, the sequence labels in our alignment contain some information about our sequences.
 Let's extract these data and store them in a `data.frame`:

 ```r